PubInv/general-purpose-alarm-device/README.md

 should potentially be displayed on a small screen.

 The initial version of this API can be extraordinarily simple: Alarm at a level between zero and five, where zero means no alarm.
-However, it is clearn this API will have to evolve over time.
-Issues such as when one alarm level supercedes another, when it is acceptable to silence an alarm and for how long, etc. actually become rather complicated quickly.
+However, it is clear this API will have to evolve over time.
+Issues such as when one alarm level supersedes another, when it is acceptable to silence an alarm and for how long, etc. actually become rather complicated quickly.

 We hope that by defining a clearly versioned API we can make an evolving device of great utility for a wide variety of purposes.